dCache/www-dcache-org/content/release/_index.md

 Choosing between golden releases and other branches is a matter of site policy and a matter of taste.
 Newer branches contain newer features, but they also have shorter support periods and often fewer dCache instances using them.
 However, upgrading from a golden release to a non-golden branch does not affect the end-of-support date.

 Some sites use dCache that is repackaged by another distribution.
 Such a distribution may recommend a specific version.
 Sites should follow their distribution's recommended version.

+## Upgrading

+It is not just possible to upgrade from one feature release to the next one, but also from one golden release to the next.
+In oder to understand the implications and changes, one needs to read all release notes from the intermediate feature releases.
+We also usually provide an upgrade guide from one golden release to the next that highlights important and breaking changes.